 In top-paying project management industries such as government, projects are more complex and often require specialized knowledge of particular software, making project management salaries higher than average.

 Where you physically choose to work can also affect your salary, within the U.S. and worldwide.
 Nationwide, the average project manager salary by location is:

 San Francisco: $91,318

 Worldwide, the countries where project managers report the highest median salaries are: Switzerland, the United States, Australia, Germany, and The Netherlands.
 According to the Project Management Institute, project managers in these countries earn a median salary of:

 United States: $116,000

 Where you work can have a huge impact on earnings, in addition to your education, experience, specialization, project team size, and industry.
 Project managers should consider these factors when considering their potential salary and career growth.

-To learn more about advancing your project management career, download our free guide below.
+To learn more, download our free guide below.

 Editor’s note: This article was originally published in September 2017.
-It has since been updated for style and accuracy.
+It has since been updated for accuracy.